Saturday, 4 April 2026

 A dual-audio movie file basically has more than one audio track built into a single video file.
 These tracks can include different languages such as English, Hindi, or Spanish.
 Most dual-audio files use the MKV format, which supports multiple audio streams and subtitles.

-How to Change Audio Track Using Android Built-in Video Player
+How to Change Audio Track In Dual Audio Movies On Android

 Here's a step-by-step guide on switching the audio language in dual-audio movies on Android.
 I am using a Samsung phone that uses the Samsung video player app.
 The Samsung video player app easily recognizes multiple audio streams (if encoded) in a movie file.
 Check the step-by-step guide below.